postlund/hass-atv-beta/README.md

 # Apple TV Beta Component

+**DO NOt UPGRADE TO LATEST VERSION UNTIL YOU HAVE HOME ASSISTANT CORE 0.107 INSTALLED!
+INTEGRATION WILL BREAK!**

 **TL;DR** If you try this component, read the changelog below to know what has changed and what to test!
 Instructions on how to enable debug logs are at the end.